A Patient’s Journey with Medical AI: The Case of Mrs. Jones

 Misdiagnoses or inappropriate medical advice from an AI-based triage system raise ethical concerns about responsibility and patient protection, which may be addressed by law, regulation, and/or guidelines, all of which are evolving.
 The law varies among states, allowing for example, malpractice claims against clinicians, product liability claims against device companies and AI developers, and negligence claims against all.
 In regulation, the Food and Drug Administration (FDA) would likely conclude that an AI-powered chatbot that independently conducts triage is a medical device, triggering requirements for safety and effectiveness.
 Clear standards specifying acceptable use cases, validation and testing standards, and liability in cases of AI-generated medical errors, can ensure that AI does not replace or diminish professional clinical accountability, patients are protected, and innovators have clarity about requirements.

 Following the advice of the digital health service, Mrs. Jones visits the hospital and is examined by a doctor in the emergency room.
-Unlike past visits, in which doctors seemed overwhelmed or distracted, this doctor appears engaged, maintaining eye contact and asking detailed questions about her medical history.
+The doctor appears engaged, maintaining eye contact and asking detailed questions about her medical history.

 The doctor reviews the AI-generated report and, after making minor edits, approves the suggested follow-up for a more detailed skin analysis.
-Mrs. Jones remains unaware that AI played a significant role in this documentation and decision-making process.
+However, Mrs. Jones is unaware of the role that AI played in this documentation and decision-making process.

 Privacy & Data Ownership: Should patients be informed when their conversations are being recorded and processed by AI?